forrestcoward/MTG-Card-Generator/README.md

   <img src="cards\gpt-generator.png" width="480px" height="700px">
 </p>

-# Local Development Guide
+# Development Guide

 ## Components

 There are two components to this project:
 1. A C# back end consisting of an Azure function application.
 The backend generates cards based on a prompt and an image based on the card text.
+    * A simple, stupid, rules engine is implemented to fix common problems on generated cards.
 2. A Typescript and React front end.
 The front end allows the user to enter a prompt and then renders the generated card on the page.

 ## Build & Run the Backend